 For many plants a 10-month operating cycle will be just fine and the next replacement/rebuild can be planned accordingly.
 However, if the plant operates on a 12-month outage-to-outage program, the rebuilt feeder in this example could be problematic.

 This method usually requires help from the accounting or finance department.
 It is most relevant to a longer-term planning and evaluation horizon.
 The two previous methods are well-suited to a here-and-now decision.

 The discounted cash flow method evaluates the total cost of ownership of two or more operating and spending strategies over multi-year timelines.
-This is then compared to the cost of the strategies in “today’s dollars.”
+The strategies are then compared to one another in today’s dollars.
 The analysis requires a set of assumptions.
 The more accurate and refined the assumptions, the more powerful the method.
 A (very) simple example of this method is outlined below.

 Assumptions in this example: